Shenzhen: Culture

-Shenzhen has a prominent nightlife culture, with most of the activity centered in the entertainment complexes of COCO Park and Shekou, with the former being referred by the South China Morning Post (SCMP) as "Shenzhen's answer to Lan Kwai Fong."
+Shenzhen has a prominent nightlife culture, with most of the activity centered in the entertainment complexes of COCO Park and Shekou, with the former being referred by the South China Morning Post (SCMP) as "Shenzhen's answer to Lan Kwai Fong".
 There are many bars and clubs in the city, mostly unregulated, that stay open till the morning.
 Tunnel raves, referred by the SCMP as "a Shenzhen nightlife staple", have earned a reputation in the world, though they are often cracked down by police.
 Police has also cracked down on prostitution and pornography, which were elements of nightlife entertainment in Shenzhen, with one of the most prominent operations being centered in Shazui (沙嘴村) in the Futian District in the mid-2000s, resulting in closures of entertainment businesses and a decrease of foreign tourists in that area of the city.

 Sports

-Shenzhen is home to several professional sports teams, including the Shenzhen Leopards of the Chinese Basketball Association and Shenzhen F.C. of the Chinese Super League.
+Shenzhen is home to several professional sports teams, including the Shenzhen Leopards of the Chinese Basketball Association and Shenzhen Peng City F.C. of the Chinese Super League.
 Other professional sports teams include Shenzhen Ledman F.C. of China League Two until the club was disbanded in 2018 and the Shenzhen KRS Vanke Rays of the Zhenskaya Hockey League.

 Shenzhen is the host of several international sports events.
 In August 2011, the city has hosted the 26th Summer Universiade, a multi-sporting event for university students.
 In 2018, Shenzhen hosted a pre-season National Hockey League game between the Calgary Flames and Boston Bruins.
 From 2019 to 2028, Shenzhen is hosting the WTA Finals tennis tournament, which is the season-ending championship for women's tennis.
 Shenzhen is also one of the host cities of the 2019 FIBA Basketball World Cup.
 Shenzhen is also a popular destination for skateboarders from all over the world, due to the architecture of the city and its lax skate laws.

 Shenzhen has several multi-purpose sports venues.
-Shenzhen Stadium, located in the Futian District, is home to the Shenzhen F.C.
+Shenzhen Stadium, located in the Futian District, was the home of Shenzhen F.C. until the club got dissolved in 2024.
 For the 2011 Summer Universiade, Shenzhen has constructed several sports venues, such as the Shenzhen Bay Sports Center in the Nanshan District and the Shenzhen Universiade Sports Centre in the Longgang District.

 One of the most significant sporting events unique to Shenzhen is RoboMaster, an annual intercollegiate robot competition founded and hosted by DJI based on autonomous moving target shooting.
 Started in 2015, the competition introduced a 5-on-5 MOBA-style robot combat between university students around China and later the world.
 Rewards to the competition include a prize pool of 3,750,000 RMB and a job landing at DJI.